Worklytics/psoxy/docs/deployment-migration.md

         the same GCP project in your other configuration, you should run `terraform apply` there again to re-enable them.
-  3. You may also destroy any API clients/etc that are managed outside of Terraform and which you did not migrate to the new åenvironment.
+  3. You may also destroy any API clients/etc that are managed outside of Terraform and which you did not migrate to the new environment.
   4. You may clean up any configuration values, such as SSM Parameters / GCP Secrets to customize the proxy rules sets, that you may have created in your old host environment.